-International students seeking admission to the College of Adult Professional Studies should follow the admission requirements as outlined in the "International Students" section of this catalog.
-CAPS admission counselors are available to assist international students with admission requirements.
+International students seeking admission to the College of Undergraduate Studies or the College of Nursing and Health Professions should follow the admission requirements as outlined in the "International Students" section of this catalog.
+Professional academic advisors are available to assist international students with admission requirements.